Azure-Samples/service-bus-dotnet-manage-publish-subscribe-with-advanced-features/README.md

 - csharp
 products:
 - azure
-services: Service-Bus
+extensions:
-platforms: dotnet
+- services: Service-Bus
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing Service Bus Publish-Subscribe with advanced features in C# - sessions, dead-lettering, de-duplication and auto-deletion of idle entries #

  Azure Service Bus basic scenario sample.
  - Create namespace.
  - Create a service bus subscription in the topic with session and dead-letter enabled.
  - Create another subscription in the topic with auto deletion of idle entities.
  - Create second topic with new Send Authorization rule, partitioning enabled and a new Service bus Subscription.
  - Update second topic to change time for AutoDeleteOnIdle time, without Send rule and with a new manage authorization rule.
  - Get the keys from default authorization rule to connect to topic.
  - Send a "Hello" message to topic using Data plan sdk for Service Bus.
  - Delete a topic
  - Delete namespace

 ## Running this Sample ##